astoeckel/led-controller/README.md

     0b1111'1111'1111'1101,
 };
 ````
-Each entry corresponds to one of the 16 lower 4-bit values, and each bit in the sequence corresponds to an additive offset.
+Each entry corresponds to one of the possible 16 lower 4-bit values, and each bit in the sequence corresponds to an additive offset.
 The higher the lower 4-bit value, the longer the PWM value will be increased by one.
 This mechanism works really well in practice!
-See `src/main.cpp` for more details.
+See `src/avr/main.cpp` for more details.

 ### Controlling and flashing the AVR

 The board contains a standard ISP connector for programming (I'm personally using a Raspberry Pi for programming AVR microcontrollers).
 Compile the software on Linux using the Makefile in the `src/avr` folder (requires an installed AVR `avr-gcc` toolchain).
 You can control the board with an UART connection using the `src/led_ctrl_host.cpp` program, for example using a cheap USB to UART cable.
 See `src/avr/bus.hpp` for a set of valid commands.
-Up to 254 boards can be daisy-chained by connecting the TX-pin of one board to the RX-pin of the sibling board.
+Theoretically, up to 254 boards can be daisy-chained by connecting the TX-pin of one board to the RX-pin of the sibling board.

 For example
 ```bash